JJ'S HELLO FOUNDATION

 More teenagers and young adults die from suicide than from cancer, heart disease, AIDS, birth defects, stroke, pneumonia, influenza, and chronic lung disease, COMBINED.

-Each day in our nation, there is an average of over 5,400 attempts by young people in grades 7-12.
+Each day in our nation, there is an average of over 3,703 attempts by young people in grades 9-12.
+If these percentages are additionally applied to grades 7 & 8, the numbers would be higher.

-Four out of Five teens who attempt suicide have given clear warning signs.
+Four out of five teens who attempt suicide have been given clear warning signs.

 Disclaimer: The diagnosis and treatment of depression and other psychiatric disorders require a trained medical professional.
 The information contained in this website reflects the opinions of JJ's Hello Foundation and is intended for educational purposes only.
 It should NOT be used as a substitute for professional diagnosis and treatment of any mental/psychiatric disorders.
 Please consult a medical professional if the information here leads you to believe you or someone you know may be depressed.